-LCMS Sanctity of Human Life Committee offers this document in response to resolution 6-10 placed before the 2004 convention of The Lutheran Church—Missouri Synod.
+Resolution 6-10: Guidance on Contraceptive Methods — The Lutheran Church—Missouri Synod’s Sanctity of Human Life Committee offers this document in response to resolution 6-10 placed before the Synod’s 2004 convention.

-A Review of Reproductive Technologies — Because reproductive ethics is a little known quantity for the average person, the following topics are offered as a simple guide for discussion and consideration in personal decision making: assisting procreation, artificial insemination, in vitro fertilization and surrogate motherhood.
+A Review of Reproductive Technologies — Because reproductive ethics is a little known quantity for the average person, the following topics are offered as a simple guide for discussion and consideration in personal decision-making: assisting procreation, artificial insemination, in vitro fertilization and surrogate motherhood.

 Surrogate Motherhood — A Clerical Case — The whole point of marriage as a paradigm of God’s relationship with His people is to illustrate the oneness of what we are given in marriage and in the gift of a child as its outcome.
 Careless sentimentality in reproductive ethics erases this message of God to us.